dtcenter/MET/met/docs/Users_Guide/plotting.rst

 plot_mode_field usage
 ~~~~~~~~~~~~~~~~~~~~~

-The usage statement for the Plot-MODE-Field utility is shown below:
+The usage statement for the plot_mode_field utility is shown below:

 .. code-block:: none